Leading Research: in Animal Welfare

 In this proof of concept study, researchers will use artificial intelligence technology to detect certain behaviours in the flock and send an automated alert to staff.

-Investigating UV light and light intensity and its effects on ranging behaviour of free range hens.
+This project is investigating UV light and light intensity and its effects on ranging behaviour of free range hens.
 This project will determine whether hens prefer or avoid high levels of UV or light intensity, how ranging behaviour is affected, and will better inform shade requirements.

 Conducting a comprehensive study of 80 flocks in Victoria and Queensland to identify factors that are associated with smothering events.
 The results will provide a better understanding of interventions to prevent or minimise smothers.